Services

 Annual Increase Profile and Reference Date

-The Annual Increase Profile records which CPI, RPI, or fixed-amount price increase schedule applies to this service.
-The Reference Date records when the next increase is due.
+The Annual Increase Profile records which CPI, RPI, or fixed-amount price increase schedule applies to this service, and the Reference Date records when the next increase is due.
 These fields are for reference and reporting.
 They don’t trigger price changes automatically.
 See Price Increases for full details on applying increases to tariffs and standard features.

 Date Sold